Corfe Castle, Old Harry Rocks and Swanage Trail

-We pass by the majestic ruin of Corfe Castle, stroll along Allwood Down and Nine Barrow Down, enjoying fantastic views over Poole Harbour on the east and the Purbecks on the west.
+We pass by the majestic ruin of Corfe Castle, stroll along with Allwood Down and Nine Barrow Down, enjoying fantastic views over Poole Harbour on the east and the Purbecks on the west.

-We will sort out logistics of getting to Corfe / Swanage via the steam train a bit nearer the time (depending on where people are staying).
+We will sort out the logistics of getting to Corfe / Swanage via the steam train a bit nearer the time (depending on where people are staying).

 The evening is yours to do with what you wish.
 If you wish to join us for something to eat then let us know and we will let you know the arrangements.